itsays-zqc/my-website/docs/test/v2_core/5Mornitor.md

 ## 5.3 Time monitor

-Add a time monitor to current project.
+Incorporate a time monitor into the current project.

 ```python
 add(